-Association of Metabolic Dysfunction-Associated Fatty Liver Disease with Gastrointestinal Infections
+Association Between Metabolic Dysfunction–Associated Fatty Liver Disease and Gastrointestinal Infections: A Retrospective Observational Study

 Authors